 Payment Error Rate Measurement

 The Payment Error Rate Measurement (PERM) program measures improper payments in Medicaid and CHIP to produce a National Error rate for each program.
-The error rates are based on reviews of the fee-for-service (FFS), data processing, and eligibility components of Medicaid and CHIP in the Federal Fiscal Year (FFY) under review.
+The error rates are based on reviews of the fee-for-service (FFS), data processing, and eligibility components of Medicaid and CHIP in the fiscal year under review.
+The review period for RY 2021 is July 1, 2019 - June 30, 2020.
+PERM changed the naming convention from Fiscal Year (FY) to Reporting Year (RY) so it aligns with the year that the report on improper payments is released.
 PERM does not measure fraud; it determines the amount of claims paid in error based on our states policies and program requirements.

 - Improper Payments Information Act (IPIA) 2002 required federal agencies to review programs susceptible to erroneous payments.